What is a Minimum Viable Product (MVP)?

 Note that a minimum viable product is not crude or unusable.
 It possesses enough basic features to be a working product and deliver some value to its early adopters.

-How to Create Develop a Minimum Viable Product
+How to Create or Develop a Minimum Viable Product

 The development of a minimum viable product can be divided into several stages, such as: